12 Reasons Why You’re Not Losing Weight While Breastfeeding

 Worrying about your postpartum weight while you are breastfeeding is only going to lead to increased levels of stress (cortisol) and can make matters worse.

-Whatsmore, this list should prove to you that all bodies react differently and things that help some moms (like eating less and working out more) actually hurt others (hello!).
+Whatsmore, this list should prove to you that all bodies react differently and things that help some moms (like eating less and working out more) hurt others (hello!).

-Weight loss while breastfeeding is a very frustrating thing, and you might try everything on this list, only to realize it’s not going to make a difference.
+Weight loss while breastfeeding is a very frustrating thing, and you might try everything on this list only to realize it’s not going to make a difference.

-There are so many factors that I have listed to blame for why you aren’t losing weight while breastfeeding that are out of your control… Or might just be impossible to fix at this stage of the game, especially if you don’t have much help with caring for your newborn.
+There are so many factors that I have listed to blame for why you aren’t losing weight while breastfeeding that are out of your control…

 So, don’t stress about this too much right now.

-You’ve got this mama!
+You’ve got this mama ?!